nervosnetwork/rfcs/rfcs/0021-ckb-address-format/0021-ckb-address-format.md

 The first byte identifies the lock script's hash_type, 0x02 for "Data", 0x04 for "Type".

 Two reasons have caused this address format to be deprecated.
 First, a [flaw](https://github.com/sipa/bech32/issues/51) of Bech32 enables attackers to generate valid but unexpected addresses by deleting or inserting characters into certain full addresses.
-Last, the hard fork of [ckb2021](https://github.com/nervosnetwork/rfcs/blob/master/rfcs/0037-ckb2021/0037-ckb2021.md) requires a new field to indicate the CKB VM version for each script group.
+Last, the hard fork of [CKB Edition Mirana](https://github.com/nervosnetwork/rfcs/blob/master/rfcs/0037-ckb-mirana-2021/0037-ckb-mirana-2021.md) requires a new field to indicate the CKB VM version for each script group.

 ## Wrap to Address